HOGENT-MLOps/mlops-labs/assignment/01-docker.md

 ## 1.6 Add a database service

 Now that the database is persisted on the host system, we can add a second service to the Docker Compose file to run a more robust database.
-We'll use a [MongoDB](https://www.mongodb.com/) database for this.
-The application is configured to automatically connect to a MongoDB database if the environment variable `MONGO_URL` is set.
+We'll use a [MySQL](https://www.mysql.com/) database for this.
+The application is configured to automatically connect to a MySQL database if the environment variable `MYSQL_URL` is set.
 The application will create the database and the collection if they don't exist yet.

 > :exclamation: Before you make any changes, create a copy of the `docker-compose.yml` file and name it `docker-compose-sqlite.yml`.

-Extend your existing `docker-compose.yml` file to add a service called `database` that runs a [MongoDB database](https://hub.docker.com/_/mongo).
-Make sure that the application can connect to the database by setting the `MONGO_URL` environment variable.
+Extend your existing `docker-compose.yml` file to add a service called `database` that runs a [MySQL database](https://hub.docker.com/_/mysql).
+Read the Docker container docs and set the appropriate environment variables to configure the database and user.

+Make sure that the application can connect to the database by setting the `MYSQL_URL` environment variable.
 Notice you can use the service name as hostname in Docker Compose.
 Use `depends_on` to make sure that the database is started if the application is started.
 Remember to start the services in the background.

 > :bulb: The API prints a message indicating which database is used.
-If you see the message "MongoDB database initialized", you know that the application is connected to the MongoDB database.
+If you see the message "MySQL database initialized", you know that the application is connected to the MySQL database.
 >
 > :bulb: There is also an HTTP header `X-Database-Used` in every response that indicates which database is used.

 ## 1.7 Backup the database

-The MongoDB database is now stored inside a Docker container.
+The MySQL database is now stored inside a Docker container.
 This again means that if the container is removed, the database is also removed.
 We can solve this by using a volume to store the database on the host system.

-Search through the documentation of the [MongoDB Docker image](https://hub.docker.com/_/mongo) to find out where the data is stored in the container.
+Search through the documentation of the [MySQL Docker image](https://hub.docker.com/_/mysql) to find out where the data is stored in the container.
 Create a named volume so that the data is stored in the "docker area" on your virtual machine, and not in the folder `/vagrant/webapp/database` on the VM.

 ## 1.8 Optimizing the Docker image